Is An Aluminum Trailer Frame Good Or Bad?

 Fatigue

 Aluminum WeldCyclic loads.
-As the trailer rolls down the road it repeatedly deflects a little — kind of like a spring bouncing — with each change in the road.
-It’s only a tiny bit, but continual changes in stress over time cause materials to weaken, mostly locally, and we call this fatigue.
+As the trailer rolls down the road it repeatedly deflects a little – kind of like a spring bouncing – with each change in the road.
+It is only a tiny bit, but continual changes in stress over time cause materials to weaken, mostly locally, and we call this fatigue.
 If there are oddities in the material, then the fatigue stress concentrates and if the stress is high enough, it may cause a crack.

-Fatigue issues most often occur near interruptions — like welds or holes.
-Welding is not nice to metal, because it changes the material some.
+Fatigue issues most often occur near interruptions – like welds or holes.
+Welding is not nice to metal, because it changes the material properties some.
 At the molecular level, it changes the structure, and we call it Heat Distress.
 Unfortunately, aluminum does not handle this as well as steel.

 We could talk about % Elongation, and ratios of Yield to Tensile strength.
-We could look at aluminum deflection which causes a greater localized effect at the joints.
-That’s all engineering fun, but what you need to know is aluminum fatigues easier, and fails by fatigue faster.
-Here is an example of a catastrophic aluminum tongue fracture, due to improper design for welding aluminum.
+We could look at aluminum deflection which causes a greater localized stress effect at the joints.
+And, we can talk about localized heat treatment at the weld.
+That is all in engineering fun, but what you need to know is aluminum fatigues easier, and fails by fatigue faster.

 So, to properly build an aluminum trailer frame, we must design the weld joints properly to avoid fatigue cracking.
-One way is by using thicker material, and another other way is adding external support — like gusseting and stress plates.
+One way is by using thicker material, and another other way is adding external support – like gusseting and stress plates.
 This requires a higher level of design understanding, as well as a higher level of welding/fabrication skill.
+Read more in this article about joining beams.

 Broken Aluminum Trailer Frame